How To Clear a Discord Chat

 - Navigate to the Channel you want to clear.

-By far the easiest way to clean your channel is to use a bot.
-There are bots for everything on Discord and housekeeping tasks such as this is a classic way to use them.
-There are a few chatbots but the most common is to use the Mee6 Bot.
+By far, the easiest way to clean your channel is to use a bot.
+There are bots for everything on Discord, and they’re perfect for housekeeping tasks, such as clearing chats.
+There are a few chatbots, but one of the most common is the Mee6 Bot.

 To add a bot to Discord, you will need to be an Administrator or have Manage Server permissions in your role.
-If you don’t, you won’t be able to add any bots.
+If you don’t, you can’t add any bots.
 To check to see if you have permissions, do this:

 - Select the server you’re adding a bot to.